sfm-tools/bighut-relabel/example/typescript/README.md

 # Configuration example

-This is an example of a possible **bighut-relabel** configuration for your project.
+This is an example of **bighut-relabel** configuration for your project.

 You can use this example as a template.